Document - Cameroon: Further information on Torture and ill-treatment / health concern

 Ndum Anoh Robertson, aged 68

 Philip Tete, aged 59

-Patrick Yimbu, who was suffering from tuberculosis and a kidney infection died in a civilian hospital on 25 June.
-He had been transferred there from prison in December 1998.
-At least nine others among this group of prisoners have died either as a result of torture and ill-treatment at the time of their arrest or a lack of medical care in detention.
+At least 10 prisoners died as a result of torture and ill-treatment at the time of arrest or because of a lack of medical care in detention.

-Amnesty International continues to work on behalf of these prisoners.
-They are the subject of an Action File being worked on by a number of groups in several countries.
+Amnesty International continues to campaign for those still in prison through an Action File being worked on by groups in several countries.

 No further action by the Urgent Action network is required.
 Many thanks to all who sent appeals.